Search for celebrities on Ancestry.com!Suzani Lindsey

 At Half Moon Bay High School, she was valedictorian and a cheerleader, graduating in 1935.
 She attended art school for a year before her family joined her aunt and uncle in Santa Cruz to work in the family farming business.

-She married William S. Giovannoni in 1940, and they developed a circle of friends, primarily in the Italian-American community, who shared their enjoyment of good food, music and friends.
+She marriage William S. Giovannoni in 1940, and they developed a circle of friends, primarily in the Italian-American community, who shared their enjoyment of good food, music and friends.
 The group became known as the Que Sera Sera Club.

 In 1949, she began working at F.W.
 Woolworth.
 During more than 30 years with the company, she served as a supervisor and as human resources manager.